Marine Corps Jobs 2025 | Civilian and Medical Jobs

 About the Marine Corps

-The U.S. Marine Corps, established in 1775, is part of the Department of the Navy and serves as America’s expeditionary force in readiness.
-With over 180,000 active-duty personnel and 38,000 reserves, the Marine Corps plays a vital role in national defense, rapid response, and global operations.
-Headquartered at the Pentagon in Arlington, Virginia, it has bases and training facilities across the country, including Camp Lejeune (North Carolina), Marine Corps Base Quantico (Virginia), and Camp Pendleton (California).
+America’s expeditionary force in readiness is the U.S. Marine Corps, which was established in 1775 and is a component of the Department of the Navy.
+The Marine Corps, which encompasses more than 180,000 active-duty personnel and 38,000 reserves, is essential to global operations, rapid response, and national defense.
+It is headquartered in Arlington, Virginia, and has bases and training facilities throughout the country, such as Camp Lejeune (North Carolina), Marine Corps Base Quantico (Virginia), and Camp Pendleton (California).

 Work Culture at the Marine Corps